Julsoul/standart_lib/README.md

 The script is designed with a modular, object-oriented architecture to separate concerns and enhance maintainability.
 The core components are:

 -   `BlockchainConnector`: An interface to the source blockchain.
-It uses the `web3.py` library to connect to an RPC node (like Infura or Alchemy), instantiate the bridge contract, and query for event logs within specific block ranges.
+It uses the `web3.py` library to connect to an RPC node (like Infura or Alchemy), instantiate the bridge contract using its address and ABI, and query for event logs within specific block ranges.
+    ```python
+    # Example of contract instantiation in the connector
+    from web3 import Web3

+    # Assuming web3_client and contract_abi_json are loaded
+    contract = web3_client.eth.contract(
+        address="0x...",
+        abi=contract_abi_json
+    )
+    ```

--   `EventProcessor`: Its sole responsibility is to take raw event data from the `BlockchainConnector`, parse it into a clean, structured format, and perform basic validation.
+-   `EventProcessor`: Its primary responsibility is to take raw event data from the `BlockchainConnector`, parse it into a clean, structured format, and perform basic validation.
 This separation ensures that business logic is decoupled from the data-fetching mechanism.
 For example, it might populate a `BridgeTransferEvent` dataclass:
     ```python
     # (e.g., in a file like models.py)
     from dataclasses import dataclass